Farmers' markets in Toronto by day of the week

 4709 Dundas St. W., 2 p.m. until 6 p.m.

-Tours of this 1840s inn, which operates as a city-run museum, are free on market Wednesdays.
+Tours of this 1840s inn in Etobicoke, which operates as a city-run museum, are free on market Wednesdays.
 Best of all, markets at Montgomery's run all year long, although they're outside only in the summertime.

 Gould Street, 11 a.m. until 3 p.m.

-Summer school students and those craving greens around Yonge-Dundas Square will be happy to know that there's a farmers' market every Wednesday right in the heart of the Ryerson campus.
+Summer school students craving greens around Yonge-Dundas Square will be happy to know that there's a farmers' market every Wednesday, right in the heart of Ryerson's campus.

 680 Annette St., 3 p.m. until 7 p.m.

-Find VQA wines, artisan goods and prepared food from vendors like Maizal, When The Pig Came Home and Parkdale Sausage at this market in Baby Point.
+Find VQA wines, artisan goods and prepared food at this market in Baby Point.

 University of Toronto Scarborough, 2:30 p.m. until 6:30 p.m.

-If you're tired of hitting up the caf or Timmies, staff, students and community members can visit the farmers' market that pops up on campus weekly from the end of May right until the beginning of October.
+If you're tired of hitting up the UTSC cafeteria or Timmies, staff, students and community members can visit the farmers' market that pops up on campus weekly from the end of May right until the beginning of October.

+Royal Bank Plaza's Podium at Bay and Wellington, 8 a.m. until 6 p.m.

-Since it's in Yorkville, this outdoor pop-up is billed as a "high-end farmers' and artisan market," whatever that means.
+This outdoor pop-up is billed as an artisan market.
 I guess you can expect even shinier apples and more upscale treats than your regular, run-of-the-mill market.

 Dufferin Grove Park, 3 p.m. until 7 p.m.

-Don't worry about dates, because this popular farmers' market runs all year round.
-At its summertime peak, you can find up to 30 vendors here as well as wood-fired pizza straight from the outdoor community oven.
+Don't worry about dates, because this popular farmers' market just south of Dufferin Station runs all year round.
+At its summertime peak, you can find up to 30 vendors here.

+Walk through the gardens near the intersection at Lawrence Avenue East and Leslie Street and then shop for fruits and veggies as well as prepared food and in the summertime, VQA wine.

 Metro Hall, 8 a.m. until 2 p.m.